Advice if you're worried about a student

 Request support on their behalf

-If you want to tell us about someone you are worried about, you can get in touch with the Wellbeing Services or if you think the matter is urgent you can email the Safeguarding Team.
+If you want to tell us about someone you are worried about, you can get in touch with Student Support and Wellbeing or, if you think the matter is urgent, you can email the Safeguarding team.

 Looking after yourself

 If someone you know or care about is going through a difficult time, it can take its toll on you too.
-Do not let yourself or your studies suffer.
+Don't let yourself or your studies suffer.
 Read the advice from Mind on looking after yourself when supporting someone else.

-If you're a student, you can talk to us about how you are feeling.
+If you're a student, you can talk to us about how you're feeling.
 Find out what support is available.